Epidural Failure During C-Section Lawsuit

 While epidurals are generally safe, there are potential risks or risk factors associated with their use during a C-section:

 Low Blood Pressure (Maternal Hypotension).
-Epidural errors can cause a drop in blood pressure, which may require intervention to stabilize.
+Epidural errors (or anesthesia errors) can cause a drop in blood pressure, which may require intervention to stabilize.
 This is especially common during C-sections due to the anesthesia affecting the nerves that regulate blood pressure.

 Headaches.
 Occasionally, an epidural can cause a post-dural puncture headache, which occurs when the epidural needle accidentally punctures the membrane surrounding the spinal cord.
 This can lead to leakage of cerebrospinal fluid (CSF) and subsequent headaches that worsen when sitting or standing.